kyma-project/third-party-images/python/README.md

-# python
+# Python

-This image contains python-alpine image built from github sources.
-It was based on <https://hub.docker.com/_/python>.
+This folder contains the `python-alpine` image built from GitHub sources.
+It is based on `https://hub.docker.com/_/python`.